-19. The United Nations' 2030 Agenda, the SDGs and the outcomes of the World Humanitarian Summit set the strategic direction for global humanitarian and development assistance for the next 15 years and beyond.
-WFP must align its strategy and reform its corporate architecture to support the overarching vision of achieving zero hunger.
+- 19. The United Nations' 2030 Agenda, the SDGs and the outcomes of the World Humanitarian Summit set the strategic direction for global humanitarian and development assistance for the next 15 years and beyond.
+WFP must align its strategy and reform its corporate architecture to support the overarching vision of achieving zero hunger. - 20.
+The FFR incorporates recommendations from the Quadrennial Comprehensive Policy Review (QCPR) on harmonizing the business practices of United Nations organizations, particularly by aligning cost classifications with the United Nations' harmonized cost categories where possible, to improve joint planning at the field level.

-4 Donors direct funding to particular projects or activities, food types or transfer modalities, areas of implementation or phases of a project, increasing fragmentation.
+&lt;sup>4 Donors direct funding to particular projects or activities, food types or transfer modalities, areas of implementation or phases of a project, increasing fragmentation.

-5 Afghanistan, Chad, the Democratic Republic of the Congo and Myanmar.
+&lt;sup>5 Afghanistan, Chad, the Democratic Republic of the Congo and Myanmar.